mmaaddiieemm/search-app/README.md

 - If any field for a given type of data does not exist, the value 'undefined' will be displayed.
 - Partial matches on values are not allowed, only complete matches.
 - Partial matches on keys are allowed, i.e. a search for 'id=23' will return results for 'external_id', 'assignee_id' etc, as long as the value is an exact match.
+- Keys that specify array datatypes will return a match on an object if any of the array elements is an exact match for the value.

 ### Assumptions:

 - Each entry in the database for any given data type contains the following properties: id, external_id, created_at.
-- No entries in the data sets contain the value 'undefined'.
+- No entries in the input data sets contain the value 'undefined'.

 ## Other Information